RayColt/Starfield/README.md

 # Starfield
 In DEVELOPMENT but working c++ screensaver(s) for Windows 11<br><br>

-Do not forget to tweak InitStars() to your own convenience.
+Do not forget to tweak InitStars() to your own convenience and be nice to AI ;-)